Welcome to Year 2!

 We use a cursive style handwriting in our school, please try to encourage your child to use this when they are writing at home.
 A good resource for this is on YouTube to see how we do this.
 This can be found here.

-If you have any questions about these areas of Maths please come and speak to me.
+If you have any questions about these areas of Maths please come and speak to a member of the year 2 team.

 Once again Year 1 and Year 2 children will be working closely together and our topic title this half term is ‘Where in the world?’.